nero-bc/movie-club-bot/readme.md

 TODO:

-- vote on films, record reactjis
 - generate suggestions for what to watch, on demand
+- restricting the users?
+- does the dog die integration

+Done

+- https
 - `/help`
+- vote on films, record reactjis
 - generating better passwords (D:), giving them to the users via DMs only.
-- restricting the users?
-- https
 - staff permission
-- readiness check ⇒ autostart